henryheyhey92/FlatRespository/readme.md

 ### **Technologies and Credits**

-* HTML5, CSS3 and Javascript were used
+* HTML5, CSS3, Javascript and bootstrap 5.0 were used

-* gov data sg provided the datasets [here](https://data.gov.sg/dataset/resale-flat-prices?view_id=093ff0f0-783f-4f6a-be52-7e506a8c58ca&resource_id=f1765b54-a209-4718-8d38-a39237f502b3)
+* Gov data sg provided the datasets [here](https://data.gov.sg/dataset/resale-flat-prices?view_id=093ff0f0-783f-4f6a-be52-7e506a8c58ca&resource_id=f1765b54-a209-4718-8d38-a39237f502b3)

-* linear serach and hashmap is mostly used as the algo for the application
+* Linear serach and hashmap is mostly used as the algo for the application

-* axios cdn was used for retrieving data.
+* Axios cdn was used for retrieving data.

 * Apexchart API was used to display the graph

 * Paul's Github source code were used as references

-* Images for the webpage from pexel.com, google images
+* Images for the webpage from pexel.com, google images and icon from fontawesome

 ### **Testing**